Round Britain Quiz

-Regional contestants have included Irene Thomas, John Julius Norwich, Fred Housego, Brian J. Ford, Patrick Hannan and Philippa Gregory.
-Current contestants include Marcus Berkmann, David Edwards, Adèle Geras, Stuart Maconie, Val McDermid, Paul Sinha and Frankie Fanko.
+Regional contestants have included Irene Thomas, John Julius Norwich, Fred Housego, Polly Devlin, Brian J. Ford, Antonia Fraser, Patrick Hannan, Patrick Nuttgens and Philippa Gregory.
+Current contestants include Marcus Berkmann, Cariad Lloyd, Jenny Ryan, Stuart Maconie, Val McDermid, Paul Sinha, Stephen Maddock and Frankie Fanko.

-The original theme tune was "Radioscopie" by Georges Delerue.
-The current theme tune is "Scherzo and Trio" performed by the Penguin Cafe Orchestra.
-On one occasion Gilbert Harding woke up naked and terrified in the North British Hotel in Edinburgh, his one-night stand having stolen his wallet, his clothes, and all the questions for that week’s Round Britain Quiz.
+The original theme tune was Radioscopie by Georges Delerue and then, until the end of the 2023 series, Scherzo and Trio performed by the Penguin Cafe Orchestra.
+For the 2024 series the theme tune is the library music track "Tangled" by Philip Guyler.

 Puzzles like those in Round Britain Quiz (a series of cryptic clues linked by a common theme) have appeared in written form in publications such as BBC MindGames Magazine.